 \begin{enumerate}

-\item the time evolution at 15.4~GHz greatly differs from that at 212~GHz, that can be hardly attributed to a $\sim 25$~s electron trapping in the magnetic loop.
+\item[\textit{i)}] the temporal evolution at 15.4\,GHz greatly differs from that at 212\,GHz, that can be hardly attributed to a $\approx 25$\,s electron trapping in the magnetic loop.
 Had the emission at both frequencies been produced by gyrosynchrotron, they would have presented similar curves, with or without trapping effects.